aniruddha-pgdsd/Automation_Project/README.md

 => Next, another command to copy that tar file to the s3_bucket.

 => Hope, it makes sense and readable, thanks.

+=> As part of task 3 of the assignment, script will now create an inventory.html if not present and append with some required information whenever it runs

+=> Also, a cron job has been set within the script to create a file under /etc/cron.d/ directory and scheduled to run daily by root user.